13.6 C

 The previous year, Asda participated in a number of initiatives to assist narrow the gender pay gap.
 One of these was the implementation of a specialised training programme that lasted for six months and was designed to improve the proportion of women working in senior positions across the company.

-Nearly three hundred of our coworkers took part in the programme, and we are planning to run something quite similar again this year with the same emphasis on professional growth and skill enhancement.
+Nearly three hundred of our coworkers took part in the program, and we are planning to run something quite similar again this year with the same emphasis on professional growth and skill enhancement.

 Additionally, Asda maintains its commitment to the leadership training of future generations.
-During the course of the previous year, 96 female coworkers graduated from the apprenticeship programme offered by the supermarket.
+During the course of the previous year, 96 female coworkers graduated from the apprenticeship program offered by the supermarket.

 As part of the programme, they were given the opportunity to gather experience in a variety of positions before choosing one in which to specialise.
 One hundred of our female coworkers will be participating in this year’s programme.